Joseph W. Frazer: Graham-Paige Motors

 By the end of 1946, Graham-Paige was losing money, and was unable to meet its financial obligations to Kaiser-Frazer and in 1947, Frazer sold Graham-Paige's automobile operation to Kaiser.
 He retained the farm equipment division which he moved to a plant in York, Pennsylvania.

 Personal life

-Joseph married Lucille Frost (born January 3, 1896, in Chicago, Illinois – ?) on November 18, 1914.
+Joseph married Margaret "Lucille" Frost (born January 3, 1896, Chicago, Illinois - passed 28 Mar 1979 (aged 83) in Newport, Newport County, Rhode Island, USA) on November 18, 1914.
 They had one daughter Arielle (born August 23, 1917 – died February 7, 2006, in Newport, Rhode Island).

 In April 2012, Frazer was inducted into the Automobile Hall of Fame.

 He died of cancer at his home in Newport on August 7, 1971.
+He was buried in the churchyard of St. Columba's Chapel in Middletown, Rhode Island.